Academic-Labbook/alp/README.md

  - Advanced search:
    - Search within PDFs etc.
    - Advanced search page with options to search by revision, etc.
- - Shortcodes for linking to Git/SVN commits and other archives
+ - Gutenberg block for linking to Git/SVN commits and other archives
- - Offline download, e.g. [Simply Static](https://wordpress.org/plugins/simply-static/)
- - LSC-specific extensions:
-   - DCC shortcodes
-     - Add entries to reference widget
+ - Gutenberg block for DOI and arXiv references

 ## Requirements